 1. Marinate the Cashew Chicken

 You can use either breasts or thighs.
-First step, marinate with arrowroot flour and coconut aminos.
+The first step, marinate with arrowroot flour and coconut aminos.

 For best results to have the flavor soak in the chicken, let them marinate for at least an hour in the fridge.